neopragma/tdd-java-ps/docs/Package_samples.md

 Under ```src/test/java``` there are a few unit test examples.
 Note that the test classes for Calc are intentionally designed to show a test failure (except the PBT example), so you can see how that looks.

+Under ```src/integrationTest/java``` there is a sample integration test written with JUnit.
+This is not the sort of microtest you would write for TDD, but it is provided for reference.

 ## Class CalcCheck

 ```CalcCheck``` can be executed as a main program.
 It contains two microtests, both coded in method _runTests()_.
 This class illustrates an approach to writing microtests without the use of a unit testing library or framework.